ReFRAME or Remain: Unsupervised Lexical Semantic Change Detection with Frame Semantics: Introduction

+Our main hypothesis is that \textbf{semantic change is reflected in changes in the frames in which a word participates, either as a frame-evoking element or as a frame element}.
+This view is compatible with distributional approaches: large-scale distributional models may also capture aspects of frame structure implicitly.
+The contrast lies instead in the level of representation.
+Rather than relying on implicit information in the embedding space, we use explicitly annotated frame-semantic information as a simple and transparent signal for lexical semantic change.
+Our aim is therefore not to establish a new state of the art, but to draw attention to interpretable methods that make use of explicit linguistic information.

-We investigate this question experimentally\footnote{All the codes for parsing, preprocessing and experimenting are included in the supplementary materials.} using the English dataset\footnote{We could only test this method on the English dataset due to the lack of available and reliable frame semantic resources for other languages.
+We investigate this question experimentally\footnote{All the codes for parsing, preprocessing and experimenting are included in \url{https://github.com/phantatbach/STARSEM26}.} using the English dataset\footnote{We could only test this method on the English dataset due to the lack of available and reliable frame semantic resources for other languages.
 This is justified in section \ref{sec:data_and_tasks}.} from SemEval 2020 Task 1.
 Our main findings are the following: \begin{itemize} \item Tracing the changes in the distribution of frames outperforms many distributional semantic models, including both static embeddings (count-based and prediction-based) and contextualised embeddings. \item Because the method is interpretable by design, we can decompose change scores into contributions of individual frames and inspect supporting contexts, enabling targeted qualitative analyses to understand how a word has changed (as in the plane example above) in contrast to the opaqueness of dense embedding models\footnote{While we acknowledge the growing field of explainable AI and its diverse range of techniques (e.g., Integrated Gradients \cite{sundararajan_axiomatic_2017}, LIME \cite{ribeiro_why_2016} or SHAP \cite{lundberg_unified_2017}, see surveys in \citet{arrieta_explainable_2019, madsen_post-hoc_2022}), these methods are often post-hoc, add methodological and computational overhead, and may not yield explanations that are straightforward to inspect linguistically.
-This makes our approach particularly convenient for linguistic and humanities research, where direct, feature-level inspection is desired.}. \item Our approach is naturally aligned with linguistic theories of lexical semantics and semantic change \citep[e.g.,][]{dalpanagioti_corpus_2019, geeraerts_diachronic_1997, geeraerts_theories_2010, geeraerts_lexical_2023, hanks_lexical_2013}, helping to bridge NLP methods with diachronic semantics and linguistic analysis. \end{itemize}
+This makes our approach particularly convenient for linguistic and humanities research, where direct, feature-level inspection is desired.}. \item Our approach is one of the attempts to bridge NLP methods with linguistic theories of lexical semantics and semantic change \citep[e.g.,][]{dalpanagioti_corpus_2019, geeraerts_diachronic_1997, geeraerts_theories_2010, geeraerts_lexical_2023, hanks_lexical_2013}. \end{itemize}